Dr. Maria Vernet

 To learn more about Martina’s Career visit her profile on ResearchGate, see FjordPhyto en Español or download her CV here.

-Christian Johnson started his PhD graduate work with the FjordPhyto team and Allen Lab at Scripps Institution of Oceanography and J. Craig Venter Institute in September 2023.
+Christian Johnson became involved in the FjordPhyto project through the Scripps Institution of Oceanography’s Summer Undergraduate Research Fellowship (SURF) Research Experiences for Undergraduates (REU) program in 2021 and gained skills analyzing next generation sequencing data, as well as phytoplankton diversity data in relation to environmental stressors.
+His passion for environmental related research drove him to seek experiences working in the field and the lab of Dr. Andrew Allen at J. Craig Venter Institute.
+Through financial support from Viking, Christian started his PhD graduate work in September 2023.
+His work is setting the foundation to transform COVID-19 PCR labs on board Viking Expedition vessels, into a Genomics At Sea Program (GASP) and leads the way with genetically sequencing phytoplankton at sea using Oxford Nanopore technology.
 He earned his Bachelor’s degree from the University of California San Diego in Earth and Ocean Sciences.
-He became involved in the FjordPhyto project through the Scripps Institution of Oceanography’s Summer Undergraduate Research Fellowship (SURF) Research Experiences for Undergraduates (REU) program in 2021 and gained skills analyzing next generation sequencing data, as well as phytoplankton diversity data in relation to environmental stressors.
-His passion for environmental related research drives him to seek experiences working in the field and the lab.
-He has experiences studying ecosystems and geology of the national parks within California, as well as biodiversity and coral reef ecosystems in Puerto Rico.
-Christian has been to sea on research vessels for the CalCOFI monitoring program as well as tourism vessels to Antarctica and Chile aboard Viking expedition M/V Viking Polaris.
-Additionally, with his entrepreneurial spirit he co-founded Wilder Blue Planet helping people to be stylish while saving the planet!
+He became He has experiences studying ecosystems and geology of the national parks within California, as well as biodiversity and coral reef ecosystems in Puerto Rico.
+Christian has been to sea on research vessels for the CalCOFI monitoring program as well as expedition cruise vessels to Antarctica and Chile aboard Viking expedition M/V Viking Polaris, M/V Viking Octantis.
+With his entrepreneurial spirit he co-founded Wilder Blue Planet helping people to be stylish while saving the planet!

 Lorenzo Kohler grew up in Berazategui, Buenos Aires, where he has worked with his family as a gardener, developing a passion for nature from a young age.
 He is currently an undergraduate student pursuing his Bachelor’s degree in Biology with a specialty in Botany at the Universidad Nacional de La Plata, Argentina.